 Probate in Texas primarily involves the administration of decedents’ estates.
 The overwhelming majority of wills in Texas direct that the administrator (executor) of the estate have what’s known as independent administration.
 As opposed to dependent administration, this enables the administrator to use an expedient and convenient process in paying debts and obligations and distributing the remaining assets of a deceased person’s estate.
-Unless there’s a pour over will and revocable living trust, a decedent’s estate is required by law to be probated unless their assets total less than $50,000.
+Unless there is a pour-over will and revocable living trust, a decedent’s estate is required by law to be probated unless their assets total less than $50,000.

 Those in need of a Round Rock probate attorney can turn to the Jackson Law Firm with confidence.
 The firm’s attorneys are knowledgeable and highly experienced in Texas probate law, including probate and estate administration, wills and revocable living trusts, living wills, health care powers of attorney, durable powers of attorney and guardianships.